boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 - `apiPort`: If specified, it runs the Lobby API in a separate Koa server on this port.
 Otherwise, it shares the same Koa server runnning on the default boardgame.io `port`.
 - `apiCallback`: Called when the Koa server is ready.
 Only applicable if `apiPort` is specified.
-- `shortid`: Function that returns an unique identifier, needed for creating new match codes and user's credentials in matches.
+- `uuid`: Function that returns an unique identifier, needed for creating new game ID codes.
 If not specified, uses [shortid](https://www.npmjs.com/package/shortid).
+- `generateCredentials`: Synchronous or asynchronous function that returns player credentials to store in the game metadata and validate against.
+This is called with the Koa `ctx` object, so it can use request content to generate tailored credentials.
+If not specified, falls back to `uuid`.

 #### Creating a room